For the purposes of this chapter, the following definitions apply:

 (5) "Operating" a power boiler or steam engine means the manual operating and monitoring of an automatically fired power boiler or steam engine, which requires the operator to be present while the boiler is fired.

-(7) The department incorporates by reference the definitions related to boiler operators in building code rules at ARM 24.301.711, which include the following terms:
+(7) Additional definitions related to boiler operators are in building code rules found at ARM 24.301.711.
+The department incorporates by reference the definitions contained in the September 30, 2004, version of ARM 24.301.711, which include the following terms:

 (b) high temperature water boiler;